mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A "type test" determines whether an interface variable refers to a specific type.
-It differs from a type assertion in that an extra return value is captured.
+It differs from a type assertion in that an extra return value is captured and it doesn't panic if the value being tested does not match the asserted type.

-For example, `myShape, ok := g.(Circle)`.
+For example, consider `myShape, ok := g.(Circle)`.
 The variable `ok` will be set to `true` or `false` to indicate whether `g` refers to a `Circle` object.
-If it does not, no panic will be triggered.

 #### Empty Interface

 An interface with no methods, referred to as the "empty interface", matches every type.
 This can be given a name such as "any" using `type any interface{}`.

 This enables writing functions with parameters that accept any type.
 The standard library package `fmt` defines many functions such as